mc-imperial/dredd/README.md

 void __dredd_prelude_start();
 ```

+### Dredd's mutated source file fails to compile or causes build failure

+Dredd may mutate a source file without a compilation database, but the mutated source file might fail to compile if it becomes invalid under certain compilation flags (e.g., -D or -I options) (see [this issue](https://github.com/mc-imperial/dredd/issues/201) for example).

+Even when a compilation database is provided, there may be multiple entries for the same file.
+Dredd mutates the source file based on only one of these entries.
+As a result, the build process may fail if the mutation is invalid in the context of another entry.
+One workaround is to manually duplicate the file and modify the build system to refer to different versions of the file.
+Alternatively, one can choose to skip applying Dredd to the file entirely.

 ### Debugging Dredd

 If you are surprised at the mutations that Dredd is applying and believe they may be incorrect, the following options may be useful in debugging Dredd: